kubernetes/minikube/site/content/en/docs/start/_index.md

 {{% card %}}

-Click on the buttons that describe your target platform:
+Click on the buttons that describe your target platform.
+For other architectures, see [the release page](https://github.com/kubernetes/minikube/releases/latest) for a complete list of minikube binaries.

 {{% quiz_row base="" name="Operating system" %}}
 {{% quiz_button option="Linux" %}} {{% quiz_button option="macOS" %}} {{% quiz_button option="Windows" %}}